Open Research Policy

-A: Yes, novel code is required in order to be evaluated and approved.
-Just like the main manuscript and other files, this material is strictly confidential during the review process, and is provided to reviewers as part of the reviewing package.
-Novel code files should be provided as Supporting Information with your initial submissionvia an external archive.
+A: Yes, novel code is required in order to be evaluated.
+Just like the main manuscript and other files, this material is provided to reviewers as part of the reviewing package.
+Novel code should be provided with your initial submissionvia an external archive.
 A repository with a private-for-peer review option is recommended (such as Dryad or Figshare), but a public repository such as GitHub is acceptable.

 Q: How should I prepare my code?